Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Experimental Results

 \section{Experimental Results}

 Figures~\ref{fig: std_mc}, \ref{fig: adv_mc} show that using the proposed RMC can find a path with points in it enjoying high robustness on diversified $\ell_p$ perturbations.
-In this section, we conduct more comprehensive experiments on two phases of the Robust Mode Connectivity-Oriented Adversarial Defense.
+In this section, we conduct more comprehensive experiments on the Robust Mode Connectivity-Oriented Adversarial Defense.